NishankaDas/ML-DL/README.md

 ### 📁 Computer Vision (PGCMSCE 3.2)

-This folder contains implementations and experiments related to digital image analysis and computer vision.
+This folder contains implementations and experiments related to digital image analysis and computer vision taought by Dr. Biswajit Biswas and Dr. Chayan Halder.

 Topics covered include: